Brick & Lace

-Brick & Lace originally signed to the Geffen label as a trio with their third sister Tasha.
+Brick & Lace originally signed to the Geffen label as a trio with their third sister, Tasha.

-Nailah and Nyanda continue to perform while Tasha works behind the scenes and co-writes songs for the group.
+Nailah and Nyanda continue to perform, but Tasha now works behind the scenes and co-writes songs for the group.
 Their first Geffen Records' single "Get That Clear" and their first album Love Is Wicked were both released in 2006.

 Career

 Early life and career beginnings

 Brick and Lace were signed by hip hop singer-songwriter Akon to his record label, Kon Live Distribution.
-They were born to a Jamaican father and an African American mother.
-The duo has toured internationally, including Kenya, Malawi, Nigeria, Rwanda, Senegal, Tanzania, Uganda,and Zimbabwe.
+Born to a Jamaican father and an African American mother, the duo has toured extensively throughout Africa, including shows in Kenya, Malawi, Nigeria, Rwanda, Senegal, Tanzania, Uganda, Zambia, and Zimbabwe.